General Studies, Teacher Education Specialization - Elementary (K-6)

 Associate of Science (A.S.)

 This program is intended to provide the student with a general course of study that parallels the freshman and sophomore years at most colleges and universities and prepares the student for a baccalaureate degree program in K-6.
 Students who wish to complete this program will be required to pass the PRAXIS I test prior to transferring to the four-year institution.
 Stundents should consult with their advisors to ensure that they select courses that best prepare them for the specific requirements of their intended transfer college or university.
 Note that special education, physical education, health, art and music education majors must follow a different curriculum as determined by each transfer institution.
 Specific elementary teacher education requirements vary at senior instituions, however, and students should consult with senior institutions for additional guidance regarding pre-teacher preparation.

 Program Requirements and Special Conditions

 Students must meet JTCC admission requirements.
-Students must also complete placements tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+Students must also complete placement tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should see a counselor and returning students their advisor for more information.
 Students who register in this program need to know which four-year college/university they plan to attend so they can select the most appropriate courses in areas where there are choices.

 |1st Semester||Credits||Standard Course Options|